Connecting to SQL Server (MySQLToSQL)

 It is allowed to connect/reconnect to higher versions of SQL Server.

-You will be able to connect to SQL Server 2008 or SQL Server 2012 when the project created is SQL Server 2005.
+You will be able to connect to SQL Server 2008 or SQL Server 2012 or SQL Server 2014 or SQL Server 2016 when the project created is SQL Server 2005.

-You will be able to connect to SQL Server 2012 when the project created is SQL Server 2008 but it is not allowed to connect to lower versions i.e. SQL Server 2005.
+You will be able to connect to SQL Server 2012 or SQL Server 2014 or SQL Server 2016 when the project created is SQL Server 2008 but it is not allowed to connect to lower versions i.e. SQL Server 2005.

-You will be able to connect to only SQL Server 2012 when the project created is SQL Server 2012.
+You will be able to connect to only SQL Server 2014 or SQL Server 2016 when the project created is SQL Server 2014.

 Higher version compatibility is not valid for “SQL Azure”.